wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-privileged-identity-management-configure.md

 ## Enabling Privileged Identity Management for your directory

-You can start using Azure AD Privileged Identity Management by accessing the [Windows Azure Management Portal](https://manage.windowsazure.cn/).
+You can start using Azure AD Privileged Identity Management by accessing the [Azure Management Portal](https://manage.windowsazure.cn/).
+For now, Azure AD Privileged Identity Management only appears in the Azure Management Portal.
+It doesn not appear in the Management Portal.
 You must be a global administrator to enable Azure AD Privileged Identity Management for a directory.

 ![][1]

 After initializing this extension, you will automatically become the first **Security administrator** of the directory.
 Only a security administrator can access this extension to manage the access for other administrators.

-During initialization, a tile of Azure AD Privileged Identity Management will be added to the startboard of the Azure Preview portal.
+During initialization, a tile of Azure AD Privileged Identity Management will be added to the start board of the Azure Management Portal.

 ## Privileged Identity Management dashboard

-Azure AD Privileged Identity Manager provides a dashboard which gives you importatnt information such as:
+Azure AD Privileged Identity Manager provides a dashboard which gives you important information such as:

 - The number of users who are assigned to each privileged role
 - The number of temporary and permanent admins
 - The administrator's access history